ahmedhamodi/ahmedhamodi/README.md

 If you want to connect or find out more about me, you can check out my [LinkedIn](https://www.linkedin.com/in/ahmedhamodi/).
 Happy to chat!

-Some things about me:
+More about me:
 - I’m currently a 4th year Software Engineering student at the University of Waterloo
-- Ask me about my work with UW Blueprint (I've been on the team for 8 terms now!!)
+- Ask me about my work with UW Blueprint (I've been on the team for almost 3 years now!)
 - Feel free to reach out to me on LinkedIn, see link above!
-- Random fun fact, I've only been to a barber 3 times in my life!
-I typically cut my hair at home :)

 #### My GitHub Stats